 7. Not Preparing for Arrival Time

 How to avoid this mistake: Late-night arrivals can make set up a little trickier in the dark, so you’ll want to have headlamps and lanterns easily accessible.
 If rain is in the forecast, pack your canopy and rain gear where you can grab it without unloading the entire car.

 8. Bringing Firewood From Home

 How to avoid: Check ahead of time to make sure firewood is sold at the campground – or if downed wood near your campsite can be collected and burned.
-If not, plan to make a stop at grocery or convenience stores near the campground.
+If not, plan to stop at grocery or convenience stores near the campground.